SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Blast Overload

 Once per long rest, you can use a free action to enter Overload.
-Until the start of your next turn, you gain an extra action, and you can use all your Versatilities without spending points or making any checks.
+Until the start of your next turn, you gain an extra action, and you can use all your versatilities without checks or points consumption.

 * Learn Versatility (1)